devicehive/devicehive-tests/README.md

 ![only2.png](https://bitbucket.org/repo/M6o9ee/images/2871072169-only2.png)

-Following code will only execute '#Group of Tests' group of tests:
+Following code will only execute '#Group of Tests' group:

 ![only1.png](https://bitbucket.org/repo/M6o9ee/images/3914931187-only1.png)